gardehal/3d-printing/created/spst-switch/README.md

 - Hinge and notches seem to be in a good position, does not seem to let anything though the off-side when on.

 ---

+### Version 0.0.5

+#### Part-A

+1. Used Part-A v0.0.4 as base
+1. Changed size of A-ns3 to 17x17x25 mm
+1. Removed temporary unnamed brace
+1. Combined -> A1
+1. Printed part

+#### Part-B

+1. Used Part-B v0.0.4 as base
+1. Shrunk all parts but A-ns4 1.5 mm Y
+1. Shrunk all parts but A-ns3 1 mm X
+1. Combined -> B1
+1. Printed part

+---